The Do’s and Don’ts of Storing Expressed Breast milk

 Using waterproof labels and ink, label each container with the date you expressed the breast milk.
 If you’re storing expressed milk at your baby’s child care facility, add your baby’s name to the label.

 Place the containers in the back of the refrigerator or freezer, where the temperature is the coolest.
 If you don’t have access to a refrigerator or freezer, store the milk temporarily in an insulated cooler with ice packs.
+The Nanacare Multipurpose Cooler Bags are perfect for this.

 Fill individual containers with the milk your baby will need for one feeding.